abpframework/abp/docs/en/Getting-Started-AspNetCore-Application.md

 ![](images/select-empty-web-application-v2.png)

-3. Press to the create button:
+3. Press the create button:

 ![create-aspnet-core-application](images/create-aspnet-core-application.png)

 ## Install Volo.Abp.AspNetCore.Mvc Package

-Volo.Abp.AspNetCore.Mvc is AspNet Core MVC integration package for ABP.
-So, install it to your project:
+Volo.Abp.AspNetCore.Mvc is the AspNet Core MVC integration package for ABP.
+So, install it on your project:

 ````
 Install-Package Volo.Abp.AspNetCore.Mvc -Version 5.0.0-rc.1
 ````

-## Create First ABP Module
+## Create the First ABP Module

 ABP is a modular framework and it requires a **startup (root) module** class derived from ``AbpModule``: